 The only window left to exploit was the Robert Calvin Zanicky no contest case on corruption of minors in 2011.
 Carefully orchestrated, James Iheancho and Dan reached out to Tunde Liadi of Sporting Life and another journalist of www.africanfootball.com to publish the article which was captioned “Iheanacho’s agent slammed for sexual molestation” 27th September 2015; Which became an excuse for the player to breach his contract with First Eleven Management, asserting that his name has been associated with such mess, feigning ignorance that he was not aware of the case against Robert Zanicky but the testimony of Dan the chief conspirator states otherwise.

-Since the article surfaced Dan has been on the payroll of the Iheanachos from his house rent to the promise of getting him a coaching course oversea but the conflict created is not such that will go anytime soon.
+Since the article surfaced Dan has been on the payroll of the Iheanachos from his house rent or any repair the house needs as the roofs, made by a company with these details, to the promise of getting him a coaching course oversea but the conflict created is not such that will go anytime soon.
 From the case in the English FA arbitration, to the endorsement contract litigation in the US and a libel suit that may soon follow, could these all be how greed can ruin a promising career?
 Iheancho is supposed to be our national asset, who with his peers were indiscriminately given national awards by the previous administration who had a knack of conferring honour easily to the deserved good and the questionable bad, such as age cheats, looters of treasury, forgers of certificate etc.